uzeyirce/nym-node-gateway-mode/README.md

 ```bash
 nano /var/www/YOURHOSTNAME/index.html
 ```
-Copy and paste the following text into the extracted page, but don't forget to replace the colored (MAILADRESI) part with your own contact information:
+Copy and paste the following text into the extracted page, ensuring to replace the highlighted (EMAILADDRESS) part with your own contact information:
 ```bash
 <!DOCTYPE html>
 <html lang="en-US">